Paul-554/ESAsi/protocols/legacy/hben/README.md

 - `/tests/` — Unit tests and FEN comparison benchmarks
 - `historical_notes.md` — Early sketches, lessons learned, and the path to FEN

+✨ **Want to extend HBEN’s legacy?**
+1. Fork this repo
+2. Tag @Paul-554 on GitHub with your improvements
+3. We’ll feature the best derivatives in the ESA Hall of Progress

 ## Citation and Tags

 - **Cite as:**
-  Paul Falconer, Scientific Existentialism Initiative (2025).
+  Paul Falconer & ESAsi, Scientific Existentialism Initiative (2025).
 "Hierarchical Bayesian Entailment Network (HBEN) – Legacy Release."
 - **Tags:** `#legacy-science` `#quantum-bayesian` `#epistemic-ai`

 **HBEN is a gift to the commons—use it, learn from it, and build something even better.
 For state-of-the-art epistemic AI, see FEN.**